MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

 ## Site-map extensions

-With the Dynamics 365 K-12 scenario, schools can optimize student success through optimal understanding of data about the student journey.
-When the accelerator is installed into Dynamics 365, the experience is transformed into one specifically built for K-12 schools and one that allows schools to quickly build Power Apps and Power BI visualizations.
+With the Dynamics 365 K12 scenario, schools can optimize student success through optimal understanding of data about the student journey.
+When the accelerator is installed into Dynamics 365, the experience is transformed into one specifically built for K12 schools and one that allows schools to quickly build Power Apps and Power BI visualizations.

 ## Entities and workflows

-This accelerator provides these entities to support the needs of K-12 schools:
+This accelerator provides these entities to support the needs of K12 schools:

-### EDUCATIONCORE
+### EDUCATION CORE

 - Contact
 - Account